SylvainDe/DidYouMean-Python/README.md

     lst = [1, 2, 3]
     lst.appendh(4)
 #>>> Before : AttributeError: 'list' object has no attribute 'appendh'
 #>>> After : AttributeError: 'list' object has no attribute 'appendh'.
-Did you mean append
+Did you mean 'append'?
 ```